radekmie/h3mapgen/components/lml/graph/README.md

 Defines type of the feature.
 It can be one of the following:

 - `"OUTER"` - Edge that connect the zone to other player's (single) graph.
 If one zone contains multiple outers they should all point out different players' graphs.
+- `"TELEPORT"` - Multiedge that connect all instances of this zone (i.e. their equivalents in other player's graphs) with also other occurrences of this teleport in same player's graph.
 - `"TOWN"` - Puts town in the zone.
 - `"MINE"` - Puts mine in the zone.